-The type of motivation that drives academicians to conduct research is an important indicator of the content, structure, and results of the study.
-The initial motivation types are measured in the survey under 3 main categories, namely, motivation to better understand a natural, technical, economic, or social phenomenon (purely academic motivation), to directly address a natural, technical, economic, or social problem, to improve the human condition/welfare (non-academic motivation).
+The type of motivation that drives academics to conduct research is an important indicator of the content, structure, and results of the study.
+The initial motivation types are measured in the survey using three main categories, namely, motivation to better understand a natural, technical, economic, or social phenomenon (purely academic motivation), to directly address a natural, technical, economic, or social problem, to improve the human condition/welfare (non-academic motivation).

 The purely academic motivation was strongly emphasised in the survey results, 84 % of the survey respondents marked academic motivation greater or equal to 7 on a scale between 0 and 10.
 This was followed by motivation to directly address a problem with 64 % of the respondents noting equal to or higher levels than 7.
 Improving the human condition/welfare, the purely non-academic motivation, was more balanced in comparison.
 35 % of the respondents replied with levels equal to or smaller than 3 and 45 % with levels equal to or higher than 7 in terms of improving the human condition/welfare being one of the main motivations in their research project.

-Social innovation does not necessarily be driven by socially-oriented motivation; purely academic research questions can lead to socially innovative outcomes as well.
+Social innovation does not need to be driven by a socially-oriented motivation; purely academic research questions can lead to socially innovative outcomes as well.
 However, [H] we are expecting a significant correlation between the motivation to improve the human condition/ welfare and the following outcome types that indicate the direct contribution of the project results to new or better services, products, processes, or ways of doing things that were targeted towards:

 the general population,